Mexico school collapse: Rescuers in race to reach trapped girl

 Signs of life

-Members of the Mexican navy, the Red Cross and the rescue team Los Topos joined recovery efforts Wednesday, which drew volunteers from across the region.
+Members of the Mexican navy, the Red Cross and the rescue team Los Topos joined recovery efforts Wednesday, and volunteers from across the region pitched in as well.

 Luisa, a 16-year-old volunteer, had been at Colegio Enrique Rabsamen since Tuesday.
 She stopped to describe the grim scene as she made her way to deliver sweets to rescuers.